mandeep/Job-Automate/README.rst

 |travis| |coverage| |dependencies| |quality| |pyversions| |pypi| |status| |wheel| |license|

 Job Automate is a command line application written in Python using the Selenium and Click libraries.
-The application uses the Indeed Job Search API to find and automatically apply to 'easily apply' jobs scraped by Indeed's job crawler.
+The application uses the Indeed Job Search API to find and automatically apply to 'easily apply' jobs published by employers on Indeed.com.
 Job Automate requires access to Indeed's API with an Indeed Publisher Key.
 To obtain a key, please visit: http://www.indeed.com/publisher.

 Due to Mozilla's move to the GeckoDriver for WebDriver instances, Job Automate does not currently support Firefox versions above 47.0.